pratulmuthuraja/movies-api-project/README.md

 13. Add Movie.java, MovieController.java, MovieRepository.java, MoviesApplication.java, MovieService.java, Review.java.
     - Controller uses a service class to get data from the data layer and send it to the application layer to display information.
 14. Create Review Repository - Add ReviewRepository.java, ReviewService.java
+15. Add ReviewController.java for GET and POST reviews.